 Environmental Factors Increase Water Usage, Lowers Pressure

 While our world is 75 percent covered with water, only 2.5 percent of that is drinkable.
-According to United Nation estimates, 30 percent of the world’s population in 50 countries will face regular water shortage by 2025.
+According to estimates from the United Nations, 30 percent of the world’s population in 50 countries will face regular water shortages by 2025.

 But many environmental factors are bound to affect access to clean drinking water, starting with drought.